SebsBarbas/Horrorcode/README.md

 # Horrorcode
 C++ code to produce some dense layers to classify the mnist dataset.
+University project from INSA Lyon.